New York Sports Betting: Best NY Online Sports Betting Sites

 Is sports betting legal in New York?

-Yes, sports betting is legal in New York, but there are some restrictions on where and how it can be done.
-In 2013, New York passed a law legalizing sports betting at four upstate casinos.
-In June 2019, the state's gaming commission adopted a regulatory framework allowing sports betting at tribal casinos.
-In April 2021, legislation authorizing state-wide mobile sports betting was signed into law, with final regulations adopted in November 2021.
-Mobile betting launched on Jan.
-8, 2022.
+Yes, sports betting is legal in New York, but with a few specific limitations.
+In 2013, New York approved legalized sports betting at four upstate casinos.
+In June 2019, the state's gaming commission established regulations for sports betting at tribal casinos.
+In April 2021, statewide mobile sports betting was authorized by legislation, and the final rules were adopted in November 2021.
+Mobile betting became available on January 8, 2022.

 New York sports betting updates